Fruit Valley Neighborhood – Cadet and Swan Cleanup – Opportunity for Public Comment July 13 – August 11, 2023

 Results

-The 2022 data indicate that the treatment system and other actions have cleaned up the shallow groundwater under the Fruit Valley Neighborhood.
+The 2023 data indicate that the treatment system and other actions have cleaned up the shallow groundwater under the Fruit Valley Neighborhood.
 Shallow groundwater contamination is now confined to a small area under the former Swan property (see the map above).
+Based on the effectiveness of the cleanup actions and Ecology approval, the groundwater pump and treat system was shutdown in August 2024.

 3103 NW Lower River Road, Vancouver, WA 98660